 Over the last two decades his research, teaching and consulting has focused on strategic and leadership processes in alliance formation, knowledge management and in strategy making.
 He is the author or co-author of some 80 articles, book chapters and books as well as of some 65 case studies, unpublished papers and articles for practitioners.
-His latest books are Everyday Strategic Preparedness (2007) and Thinking from Within (2006), both published by Palgrave McMillan and his two latest articles were published in Journal of Business Ethics (2010) and Journal of Change Management (2009).
-To date his many publications have obtained some 6.000 citations in Google Scholar.
+His latest books are Everyday Strategic Preparedness (2007) and Thinking from Within (2006), both published by Palgrave McMillan and his three latest articles were published in Journal of Management Development (2013), Journal of Business Ethics (2010) and Journal of Change Management (2009).
+He next book (with professor Lynn Roseberry, Copenhagen Business School) is Bridging the Gender Gap: 7 Guiding Principles for Achieving Gender Balance, Oxford University Press, July 2014.
+To date his many publications have been cited > 8.800 times (in Google Scholar).